Find Affordable College Courses

 Pine Bluff, AR

-Southeast Arkansas College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
-It came in at #9 on the list.
-SEARK College is a fairly small public school located in the city of Pine Bluff.
+Southeast Arkansas College ranked #9 on this year’s Best Liberal Arts & Humanities Schools in Arkansas list.
+SEARK College is a fairly small public school located in the small city of Pine Bluff.

 The average amount in student loans that liberal arts / sciences and humanities majors at SEARK College take out is $11,369.